-Additionally, the bill introduces a misdemeanor offense for negligent vehicular homicide, which occurs when a death results from driving in a negligent manner rather than in reckless and wanton disregard for safety.
-The penalties for this misdemeanor include fines between $500 and $1,000 or confinement in jail for up to six months, or both.
-The bill also mandates the revocation of driving privileges for individuals convicted of either negligent or reckless and wanton vehicular homicide.
+Additionally, the bill introduces a misdemeanor offense for negligent vehicular homicide, which applies when a death results from driving in a negligent manner rather than reckless disregard.
+The penalties for this misdemeanor include fines between $500 and $1,000, confinement in jail for up to six months, or both.
+The bill also mandates the revocation of driving privileges for individuals convicted of either reckless and wanton vehicular homicide or negligent vehicular homicide.

 Statutes affected: Introduced Version: 17C-5-1